danielvangelder/IN4325-Information-Retrieval-Project/README.md

 Activate the virtual environment in the `venv` folder to start a python environment with the appropriate dependencies.

-## Installing Anserini/Pyserini and the MS-MARCO dataset
+## Installing Anserini/Pyserini/pygaggle and the MS-MARCO dataset
 The steps for this installation have been retrieved from the anserini and pyserini documentation.
 This process has been tested on Mac OSX and ~~Windows~~.
+The package manager used is PyPI, using conda is _not_ recommended.

+### Pyserini

 1. Clone the [anserini repository](https://github.com/castorini/anserini) using git clone with the `--recurse-submodules` option, this also installs the `eval` subfolder (note: the following code uses SSH while HTTPS is also possible):
 ```sh